ericelliott/rtype/README.md

 # rtype

-Runtime accessible, gradual, structural types for JavaScript
+Intuitive type documentation for JavaScript.

 ## About rtype